1412-L/1412-L/README.md

-- 👋 Hi, I’m L.The number 1412 was added for registration purposes, of course, the special number 1412 is the code name of a character from a comic book that I like.
+- 👋 Hi, I’m L. The number 1412 was added for registration purposes, of course, the special number 1412 is the code name of a character from a comic book that I like.
 - 👀 I’m interested in trying something new for me.
 - 📫 How to reach me : (email)502853386@qq.com
 - 😄 Pronouns: Whatever you prefer.